After you've created a group, you'll need to add users to it to be useful. This can be done with the addUsersToGroup() GraphQL mutation.

 Returned Datatype

-With the returned datatype, through sub-parameters, you can get the total number of users and groups, and information on users and on groups: for users, their names, email addresses, etc.; for groups, a list of roles, permissions, and counts.
-The table below provides a link to the sub-parameters:
+With the returned datatype, through sub-parameters, you can get the total number of users and groups, and information on users and on groups: for users, you can get their names, email addresses, etc.; for groups, you can get a list of roles, permissions, and counts.
+The table below shows one parameter.
+The second table contains the sub-parameters.

 Table: AddUsersToGroupMutation